Conditional Gradient Methods with Standard LMO for Stochastic Simple Bilevel Optimization: Numerical results

 where the goal is to minimize the validation loss by choosing among optimal solutions of the training loss constrained by the $\ell_1$-norm ball.
 We use the same training and validation datasets, $(A_{\text{tr}}, b_{\text{tr}})$ and $(A_{\text{val}}, b_{\text{val}})$, from the Wikipedia Math Essential dataset \citep{RozemberczkiEtAl2021}, as in \citep{CaoEtAl2023}.
 This dataset consists of $n = 1068$ samples and $d = 730$ features.

-\Cref{fig:Experiment 1} shows the convergence behavior of different algorithms for the inner-level (left) and outer-level (right) optimality gaps in terms of execution time.
+We evaluate the performance of different algorithms across $10$ experiments with random initializations and report their average performance within a $4$-minute execution limit. \Cref{fig:Experiment 1} shows the convergence behavior of different algorithms for the inner-level (left) and outer-level (right) optimality gaps in terms of execution time.
 Our proposed stochastic methods outperform existing approaches.
-In particular, \texttt{IR-FSCG} achieves high-accuracy solutions for the outer-level objective while maintaining strong inner-level feasibility, surpassing its mini-batch counterpart, \texttt{SBCGI}.
+In particular, \texttt{IR-FSCG} achieves high-accuracy solutions for the outer-level objective while maintaining strong inner-level feasibility, surpassing its mini-batch counterpart, \texttt{SBCGF}.
 Similarly, \texttt{IR-SCG} outperforms its single-sample counterpart, \texttt{SBCGI}.
 We also observe that both \texttt{SBCGI} and \texttt{SBCGF} exhibit degradation in their inner-level optimality gaps over time.
 This behavior aligns with the theoretical guarantees in \citep{CaoEtAl2023}, where the inner-level convergence can only be bounded by $\epsilon_g/2$ without monotonic improvement guarantees.
 Furthermore, neither \texttt{aR-IP-SeG} nor \texttt{SDBGD} makes significant progress in optimizing the outer-level objective function.
-Finally, the table below reports the average number of iterations and stochastic oracle calls over the 4-minute time limit for each algorithm.
-Our projection-free method completes more iterations within the fixed time budget, benefiting from a simpler linear minimization oracle compared to the projection-free approach in~\citep{CaoEtAl2023}.
-We also observe that \texttt{SDBGD} and \texttt{IR-SCG} perform a similar number of iterations, as the $\ell_1$-norm projection oracle has comparable computational cost to the linear minimization oracle.